 WCPS announces school administration changes

-Spring Creek Elementary principal, Nicole Barrett, will be the new principal for Grantham Elementary.
-Mrs. Barrett has 22 years of education experience and served in her present role since 2015.
+Grantham Elementary principal, Nicole Barrett, will be the new principal for Brogden Primary.
+She is replacing Youlonda Wynn, who will be the new WCPS Federal Programs Assistant Director.
+Mrs. Barrett has over 23 years of education experience and served in her present role since 2018.
 Ms. Barrett began her career in education in 1996 as a third grade teacher at North Drive Elementary.
 In 2006, she became the curriculum facilitator at Goldsboro Intermediate School and transitioned to administration as the assistant principal at the school the following year.
 In 2008, she was named the assistant principal at Spring Creek Elementary.
+In 2015, she was named principal, where she served until 2018.
 Ms. Barrett holds a bachelor’s degree in elementary education and a master’s degree in education and K-12 leadership.